Van insurance designed for work and everyday use

 - Social and commuting: For those who need to use their van for commuting to work and personal trips.
 It covers travel to and from a single place of work, making it ideal for those who use their van as their main mode of transport during the workweek.

 - Own goods: For tradespeople and business owners who transport tools, equipment, or stock as part of their work.
-This cover protects both your van and its contents, ensuring you’re covered when carrying items for business purposes, such as building materials or plumbing tools.
+Business van insurance protects both your van and its contents, ensuring you’re covered when carrying items for business purposes, such as building materials or plumbing tools.

 - Carriage of goods for hire and reward: For businesses involved in delivering third-party goods, such as couriers or movers.
-This cover is designed to protect both the goods you’re transporting and your van when you’re paid to carry goods on behalf of others.
+Courier van insurance is designed to protect both the goods you’re transporting and your van when you’re paid to carry goods on behalf of others.

 There are three types of van insurance cover: